-Over the last few years, both iPhones and Androids have shown huge increments in performance.
+While many say iPhone is better than Android, many believe vice-versa.
+However, over the last few years, both iPhones and Androids have shown huge increments in performance.
 The increased RAM, storage, and regular software updates have made them neck-to-neck competitors.
 But let’s talk about their heart – processor!

 iPhones come with Apple’s in-house A-series chips, whereas popular Android devices come with Qualcomm’s Snapdragon chipsets.
 Moreover, with the arrival of the iPhone SE, Apple entered the mid-range segment, and that’s where things got interesting in performance.

 For context, I have compared the iPhone SE and Google Pixel 4a, two of the best cheap phones of 2020, and the high-end Samsung Galaxy S21 Ultra.

 iPhone SE vs. Pixel 4a vs. Samsung Galaxy S21 Ultra

 GeekBench v5 is a synthetic benchmarking platform used to test the device’s performance and rank it among others.
 The higher the score, the better the device.

 A single core score represents the capability of the hardware for day-to-day tasks.
 In simpler terms, it translates hardware’s performance.

 Here, the iPhone SE is a clear winner.
 The device is almost 20% faster than the high-end S21 Ultra.

 A multi-core score is used to rank the device according to its endurance to multi-threaded tasks where your CPU might be stressed to its best.
 However, it doesn’t matter much if you don’t have heavy usage.